The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Introduction

-Our goal is to provide a more automatic method as well as to reduce the computational cost (in terms of number of code runs) that the standard BEPU approaches often require.
-To solve the cost issue in uncertainty quantification studies, a widely accepted method consists in replacing the CPU-time expensive computer models by CPU inexpensive mathematical functions (called ``metamodels'') based, e.g., on polynomials, neural networks, or Gaussian processes \cite{fanli06}.
-This metamodel is built from a primary set of computer code simulations.
-Then, it must be as representative as possible of the code in the variation domain of its uncertain parameters together with having good prediction capabilities.
-The use of metamodels has been extensively applied in engineering issues as it provides a multi-objective tool \cite{forsob08}: once estimated, the metamodel can be used to perform global sensitivity analysis (GSA), as well as uncertainty propagation, optimization, or calibration studies.
-However, the building process of the metamodel remains complex in the case of high-dimensional numerical experiments (with typically several tens of inputs).
-In order to efficiently build a metamodel in such cases, \cite{ioomar19} has proposed a methodology which combines several advanced statistical tools: an initial space-filling design of experiments, a screening step\footnote{In the framework of GSA, screening aims at separating the inputs into two sub-groups: the significant ones and the non-significant ones.} to identify the non-influential inputs and to reduce the dimension, and a sequential building of a joint Gaussian process (Gp) metamodel.
-Then, the resulting joint Gp metamodel was used to accurately estimate Sobol' sensitivity indices and high-order quantiles.
-The efficiency of the methodology to deal with a large number of inputs and reduce the calculation budget was illustrated on a simplified IB-LOCA use-case with $d = 27$ inputs and a total budget of $n = 500$ simulations for the experimental design.
+Our goal is to provide a more robust and automatic methodology which allows to reduce the computational cost (in terms of number of code runs) compared to the RIPS approach.
+In uncertainty quantification studies, to solve the cost issue, a widely accepted approach consists in approximating the CPU-time expensive computer models by CPU-time inexpensive mathematical functions called ``metamodels'' (or ``surrogate'' models).
+These metamodels can be based, for instance, on polynomials, neural networks or Gaussian processes \cite{fanli06}. \revA{The metamodel is built from a set of computer code simulations, and must be as representative as possible of the ``true'' code in the variable domain of the uncertain parameters while having good prediction capabilities.} Nowadays, metamodels are extensively used in several engineering fields to solve industrial issues as it provides a \revA{multi-purpose} tool \cite{forsob08}: once fitted, the metamodel can be used, in conjunction with the costly computer code, to perform sensitivity analysis, as well as uncertainty propagation, optimization, or calibration studies \revB{see, e.g., \cite{khuwaileh:2017:surrogate,wu:2018:kriging_invuq,whyte:2020:surrogate,christian:2021:dynamic_pra,puppo:2021:failure}).}